rainsfordtm/conman/README.md

 By default, the merger assumes that the two concordances contain the same **Hits** in the same order.
 If this isn't the case, you need to instruct the Merger how to match the **Hits** in the two concordances.
+There are three options:
++ `uuid`: use the UUID, which ConMan attributes to every **Hit** on import and is always unique;
++ `ref`: use the reference string (REF), which only works accurately if references in both corpora are unique;
++ `refandtext`: use the reference string (REF), the keywords and some of the context text.
+The `refandtext` method is designed for cases where the UUIDs can't be used and the REF strings are not unique (e.g. page reference).
-There are two options: use the UUID (best) which ConMan attributes to every **Hit**, or use the reference string, the keyword, and the text from the corpus.
-Reference strings and keywords must be identical but the amount of context text checked is adjusted if the contexts are of different sizes.
+In this case, **Hits** only match if the reference is identical, the keywords are identical, and the context text is similar (the amount of context text that is checked is adjusted if the contexts are of different sizes).
 The matching mode is set by the `CM_match_by` parameter, e.g.:
 ```
 [setup]
 merger=ConcordanceMerger

 [merger]
 CM_match_by=uuid #match by UUID
+#CM_match_by=ref #match by REF
-#CM_match_by=ref #match by reference, keyword, and text.
+#CM_match_by=refandtext #match by REF, keyword, and context text.
 ```

 Additionally, if the user has updated existing tags, for example by correcting